MISSOURI COUNCIL OF THE BLIND BYLAWS AND STANDING RULES

 There shall be an office personnel committee consisting of a committee chair and two additional members appointed by the president with the approval of the board of directors.
-Committee members shall be legally blind.
+The majority of the committee members shall be legally blind.
 Functions of the office personnel committee include drafting and/or revising personnel policies for board approval, making recommendations to the board for job descriptions, salary structure, benefits package, and annually reviewing staff salaries, acting as a grievance board for employee complaints, and developing and conducting the executive director’s yearly evaluation with the president as presiding officer.

 Section 10.
 Scholarship Committee:

 There shall be a scholarship committee, which shall administer the scholarship program.

 There shall be a special services committee, which shall administer the special services program.

 There shall be a summer camp committee, which shall review applications and determine eligibility for attending summer camp.
 The committee shall assign cabins and approve any other summer camp activities.

 Section 13.
 Youth Services Committee:

 There shall be a youth services committee, which shall sponsor programs and activities focusing on blind youth.

 There shall be a mentorship committee, which shall assist affiliates in danger of losing their MCB affiliation due to not meeting minimum membership requirements.